KameniAlexNea/medivocate/examples/README.md

   Access the pre-embedded documents from [this link](https://drive.google.com/drive/folders/1MJlkbD_omZ_nUt8EGtOD9fI17BZ8MNmR).

 No further processing is needed if you use this option.
+Add it to the folder `data/gradio`

 ---